Asbestos Cancer Guide

 Mesothelioma

-Malignant mesothelioma differs from other types of lung-related cancers in that it is the only disease that that is primarily caused by exposure to asbestos.
+Malignant mesothelioma differs from other types of lung-related cancers in that it is the only one primarily caused by exposure to asbestos.
 People develop mesothelioma by inhaling or ingesting asbestos fibers.

-Mesothelioma can also develop from some forms of radiation therapy as well as through second-hand contact, such as the clothing worn by a family member who worked around asbestos.
+Mesothelioma can also develop from some forms of radiation therapy and through second-hand contacts, such as the clothing worn by a family member who worked around asbestos.

 Direct and prolonged asbestos exposure remains the leading cause of mesothelioma.

-The disease almost always lies dormant for several decades, anywhere from 20 to 50 years before victims begin to experience the first warning signs.
+Mesothelioma has a very long latency period.
+Most people go anywhere from 20 to 50 years before experiencing the first warning signs of mesothelioma.
 In many cases, mesothelioma has already moved into a later stage of the disease before victims get a proper diagnosis.

-Since the first signs of mesothelioma are often confused with the flu or pneumonia, mesothelioma can go undiagnosed for a long time, making prognosis grim once its diagnosed.
+Since the first signs of mesothelioma are often confused with the flu or pneumonia, mesothelioma can go undiagnosed for a long time, making the prognosis grim once it’s diagnosed.

 In addition, many victims may actually have recurring pneumonia or bronchitis because of mesothelioma, which further confuses a proper diagnosis with more common diseases.

 The majority of malignant mesothelioma patients have been subjected to long-term asbestos exposure.
-In certain situations, victims have been exposed to asbestos for only a short amount of time before contracting mesothelioma or other asbestos-related diseases.
+In certain situations, victims have been exposed to asbestos for a short time before contracting mesothelioma or other asbestos-related diseases.

-Some studies have also suggested, as previously mentioned, that people run the risk of asbestos exposure just by washing the clothes of someone who has been around asbestos.
+Some studies have also suggested, as previously mentioned, that people risk asbestos exposure just by washing the clothes of someone who has been around asbestos.

-Teachers, staff members, and students also risk developing mesothelioma if they are in school buildings that were built with asbestos-containing materials (ACMs).
+Teachers, staff members, and students also risk developing mesothelioma in school buildings built with asbestos-containing materials (ACMs).

 Mesothelioma also differs from other types of lung cancers in that victims never contract the disease from tobacco products.